barumau/pandunia/eng/eng-pandunia.md

 thanks to - a xukur de
 that (conjunction) - ki
 that is (in other words, i.e., alias) - alo nam
-that over there - go
+that over there - vo
 the (that) - la
 the Grenadines - Grenadin nesi
 theft - cori